Military history: Gunpowder

-There is evidence for gunpowder evolving slowly from formulations by Chinese alchemists as early as the 4th century, at first as experiments for life force and metal transmutation, and later experiments as pyrotechnics and incendiaries.
+There is evidence that gunpowder evolved slowly from formulations by Chinese alchemists as early as the 4th century, at first as experiments on life force and metal transmutation, and later as pyrotechnics and incendiaries.
 By the 10th century, the developments in gunpowder led to many new weapons that were improved over time.
-The Chinese used incendiary devices based on this in siege warfare against the Mongols starting in the mid 13th century.
+The Chinese used incendiary devices based on this in siege warfare against the Mongols starting in the mid-13th century.
 "Pots with wicks of flax or cotton were used, containing a combination of sulfur, saltpeter (potassium nitrate), aconitine, oil, resin, ground charcoal and wax."
 Joseph Needham argued the Chinese were able to destroy buildings and walls using such devices.
-Such experimentation was not present in Western Europe, where the combination of saltpeter, sulfur and charcoal were used exclusively for explosives and as a propellant in firearms.
+Such experimentation was not present in Western Europe, where the combination of saltpeter, sulfur, and charcoal was used exclusively for explosives and as a propellant in firearms.
 What the Chinese often referred to as the "fire drug" arrived in Europe, fully fleshed out, as gunpowder.

 Cannons were first used in Europe in the early 14th century, and played a vital role in the Hundred Years' War.
-The first cannons were simply welded metal bars in the form of a cylinder, and the first cannonballs were made of stone.
+The first cannons were welded metal cylinders, and the first cannonballs were made of stone.
 By 1346, at the Battle of Crécy, the cannon had been used; at the Battle of Agincourt they would be used again.

 The first infantry firearms, from fire lances to hand cannons, were held in one hand, while the explosive charge was ignited by a lit match or hot coal held in the other hand.
-In the mid-15th century came the matchlock, allowing the gun to be aimed and fired while held steady with both hands, as used in the arquebus.
+In the mid-15th century, the matchlock came, allowing the gun to be aimed and fired while held steady with both hands, as used in the arquebus.
 Starting about 1500, clever but complicated firing mechanisms were invented to generate sparks to ignite the powder instead of a lit match, starting with the wheel lock, snaplock, snaphance, and finally the flintlock mechanism, which was simple and reliable, becoming standard with the musket by the early 17th century.

 At the beginning of the 16th century, the first European fire ships were used.
 Ships were filled with flammable materials, set on fire, and sent to enemy lines.
 This tactic was successfully used by Francis Drake to scatter the Spanish Armada at the Battle of Gravelines, and would later be used by the Chinese, Russians, Greeks, and several other countries in naval battles.

 Naval mines were invented in the 17th century, though they were not used in great numbers until the American Civil War.
 They were used heavily in the First and Second World Wars.
 Air-deployed naval mines were used to mine the North Vietnamese port of Haiphong during the Vietnam War.
 The Iraqi Navy of Saddam Hussein used naval mines extensively during the Tanker War, as part of the Iran–Iraq War.